-If adding a new or replacement vehicle to the fleet, or if you are a new applicant, a request for a temporary operating authority can be made.
-A temporary operating authority is valid for a maximum of forty-five days or until the end of the current registration year, whichever comes first.
+If adding a new or replacement vehicle to the fleet, or if you are a new applicant, once a supplement is filed, a temporary registration is issued.
+A temporary operating authority is valid for a maximum of 45 days or until the end of the current registration year, whichever comes first.
 A vehicle may receive only one temporary operating authority.